mudox/home/content/post/site-build-notes.md

 # Tools

-I use the popular static site generator - [Hugo] which is known as programmer' s site generator.
-It renders site fast as well as provides rich set of flexibility for user to tweak every aspect of the site.
+__[Hugo]__ is the static site generator I use which is known as programmer' s site generator.
+It renders site fast as well as provides rich set of flexibility for user to tweak every aspect of the site.\

-Hugo's live reloading feature reload currently opened site page to show how your changes in the source files would affect the page.
+Its live reloading feature reload currently opened site page to show how your changes in the source files would affect the page.
 Suppose you have 2 display monitors, one for editor, the other shows the browser ...

+__Neovim + Tmux + iTerm2__ provides the "IDE" environment.
+Hugo does not
-Hugo does not require any special web editor or IDE, I accomplished almost all job with the [Neovim] + [Tmux] + [iTerm 2] combination.
+require any special web editor or IDE, I accomplished almost all job with this tool combination.

+__[FontAwesome]__ provides all the fancy yet free icons in the site.

-[Emmet] is a powerful web snippets expander to boost my html writing speed.
+__[Emmet]__ is a powerful web snippets expander to boost my html writing speed.

-Code formatter
+__[SCSS]__ is my choose of CSS preprocessor.

 # Basic Page DOM